 The trek continues along the ridges as we march along the green, lush hills and several settlements.
 In the earlier section of the trail, the walk is rather gentle until a small ridge comes along the trail.
 The spectacular scenery of the village, terraced hills, waterfalls, and lofty peaks including the mighty Ganesh Himal Peak is visible from the ridge-top.
 Descending down from the hilltop we traverse through the lush landscape, terraced lands, and villages as the walk continues to Borang village for lunch.
 The post-lunch trek has some uphill and downhill walks until we reach Jharlang village, the destination of an overnight stay for today.
 This is a village dominated by the Tamang community, though the influence of various cultures can be seen here.
 Stay overnight in Jharlang.

 Day 16 : Jharlang to Khahare Bazaar (720m/2,362ft): 5-6 hrs::

-The uphill and downhill trek continues today as well as we have the final section of the trek before moving back to Kathmandu for ending this trek.
-Start the trek with a gradual ascent to the village of Darkha passing through dense forest, waterfalls and terraced farmlands, small settlements, and the view of mountains including Manaslu, Ganesh Himal Peak among others.
+The uphill and downhill trek continues today as well as we have the final section of the trek before moving back to Kathmandu to end this trek.
+Start the trek with a gradual ascent to the village of Darkha passing through dense forest, waterfalls, terraced farmlands, small settlements, and the view of mountains including Manaslu, and Ganesh Himal Peak among others.
 After witnessing the beautiful view from Darkha, we shall continue on the trail by first climbing to the Darkhu Phedi and then along the river bank to the Khahare Bazaar.
 Stay overnight in Khahare Bazaar.